-“Firm (LD- [Identify System] System Reliability)” means, with respect to a Transaction, that the Product subject to the Transaction is intended to be supplied from the Seller’s owned or controlled generation assets or pre-existing purchase obligations.
-A Party’s failure to deliver the Product under a “Firm (LD-System Reliability)” transaction shall be excused and the non-delivering Party shall not be liable for damages if Seller’s total Firm (LD-System Reliability) sales, in addition to native load, firm and physically firm sales exceed the Seller’s available physical resources and pre-existing purchases in accordance with reasonable and Prudent Utility Practice.

-“Force Majeure” means an event or circumstances which prevents one party from performing its obligations under one or more Transactions, which event or circumstances was not anticipated as of the effective date of the Transaction, which is not within the reasonable control of the Party claiming force majeure (the “Claiming Party”), and which, by the exercise of due diligence, the Claiming Party is unable to overcome or avoid or cause to be avoided.
-Force Majeure includes, but is not restricted to an action or restraint by court order or public or governmental authority (so long as the Claiming Party has not applied for or assisted in the application for such Court or government action).
-Force Majeure shall not include (i) the loss of Buyer's markets; (ii) Buyer's inability economically to use or resell the Product purchased hereunder; (iii) the loss or failure of Seller’s supply; (iv) Seller’s ability to sell the Product at a more advantageous price.
-The settlement of strikes, walkouts, lockouts, and other labor disputes shall be entirely within the discretion of the Party involved, and such Party may make settlement at such time and on such terms and conditions as it may deem to be advisable.
-Interruption by a Transmission Provider shall not be deemed to be an event of Force Majeure unless (i) the Party contracting with such Transmission Provider shall have made arrangements with such Transmission Provider for the firm transmission, as defined under the Transmission Provider's tariff, of the Product to be delivered or received hereunder and (ii) such interruption is due to “force majeure” or “uncontrollable force” or a similar term as defined under the Transmission Provider's tariff, [and (iii) no other path is available and no other remedy is available].

-“Into [Identify Deliver Point]” means, with respect to a Transaction, that Seller’s obligation to deliver the Product to the Buyer is not relieved because of (1) insufficient available transfer capacity (ATC) between the receiving control area and adjacent control areas, (2) transmission service curtailments at Seller’s designated interface, (3) Seller’s loss of transmission service, or (4) Seller’s loss of generation source.
-In the event Seller is unable to deliver energy to the Buyer, Seller shall designate an alternate interface or source of generation inside the receiving control area by which Seller’s delivery obligation can be satisfied.
+[“Into [Identify Delivery Point]” means, with respect to a Transaction, that Seller’s obligation to deliver the Energy to the Buyer is not relieved because of, and it shall not be deemed an event of Force Majeure as a result of : (1) insufficient available transfer capacity (ATC) between the receiving control area and adjacent control areas, (2) transmission service curtailments at Seller’s designated interface, (3) Seller’s loss of transmission service, or (4) Seller’s loss of generation source.
+In the event Seller is unable to deliver the Product to the Buyer, Seller shall designate an alternate interface or source of generation inside the receiving control area by which Seller’s delivery obligation can be satisfied.
 This provision is applicable to day ahead and same day transactions.
 Seller is not released from its delivery obligation to the Buyer if the Buyer is unable to obtain transmission service on the receiving control area’s transmission system.
-Should transmission service not be available to the Buyer at Seller’s designated interface, Seller shall be required to make one of the following designations to Buyer: (1) an alternate interface for which transmission service is available to Buyer, or (2) a generation source inside the receiving control area for which transmission service is available to the Buyer.
+Should transmission service not be available to the Buyer at Seller’s designated interface, Seller shall be required to make one of the following designations to Buyer: (1) an alternate interface for which transmission service is available to Buyer, or (2) a generation source inside the receiving control area for which transmission service is available to the Buyer.]